Fodor's Expert Review Bodega Atamisque

-The gray adobe building with its uneven slate roof, reminiscent of houses in Spain and France, almost disappears against the background of bushes and mountains.
-But once inside this boutique winery, visitors quickly see the dedication to detail and the creation of fine wines that is the mission of its French owners.
-They bought this enormous estancia property (the boundaries of which date back to 1658, when the Jesuits owned it) and named it after a native tree.
-In addition to the winery, Atamisque includes a trout farm, a 9-hole golf course, a restaurant, and accommodations.
+The gray adobe building with its uneven slate roof almost disappears against the background of bushes and mountains.
+This enormous estancia property (whose boundaries date back to 1658, when the Jesuits owned it) is owned by a French family who named it after a native tree.
+In addition to the winery, where you can undertake three tastings, Atamisque includes a trout farm, a 9-hole golf course, a restaurant, and lodge.